jukesliu/jukesliu/README.md

 ## 😄 About me:
 - 👩‍💻 Geophysics Ph.D.
 Candidate at Boise State University
-- 🧊 Glacier and ❄️ snow scientist
+- 🧊 Glaciology and ❄️ snow scientist
-- 🏂 Snowboarder and splitboarder
+- 🏂 Snowboarder/splitboarder
 - 🏉 Rugger

 ## 🕒 Here's what I'm working on: